Information for Ontario Master’s Program Administrators & Faculty

 Webinar Dates & Registration:

-Learn more about the eligibility and nomination process for the scholarship, setting internal deadlines and ask any questions you may have about the scholarship in two upcoming webinars:
+Learn more about the eligibility and nomination process for the scholarship, setting internal deadlines and ask any questions you may have about the scholarship in upcoming webinars: check back for dates and a registration link later this Fall.

 Nomination Process & Eligibility Requirements: